-Add Bulgaria to your guided tour through the Balkans and enjoy mountain trails, ancient sites and lots of character.
-Balkan Tours knows all about this country and you can count on any route that’s tailored to your interests.
-Relax completely knowing:
+Add Bulgaria to your guided tour through the Balkans and enjoy mountain trails, ancient monasteries and lots of character.
+Balkan Tales knows all about this country and you can count on any route that’s tailored to your interests.

 Find out what’s good to visit in Bulgaria down below to get ideas for your tour.
 Balkan Tales can also work your tour within your specific interest.

 Population: 7.05 million